So...what does Tiger Woo mean?!

 So, there’s the potted history.
 We have a 'tiger' associated with Trinity at least as early as 1902, and likely an adaption used by the Warden a decade earlier in 1892; and all of that part of the larger expression of celebration, ‘Three cheers and a Tiger!’ ... woo!

-Sincerest thanks to Trinity College Rusden Curator, Cultural Collections Dr Benjamin Thomas for his super sleuthing skills!
+Sincerest thanks to Trinity College Rusden Curator, Cultural Collections Dr Benjamin Thomas & Trinity College Theological School registrar Dr Peter Campbell for their super sleuthing skills!